Hwy 82

 Safety Concerns:

-Power Outages: The fire was initially sparked by a power line incident, though widespread ongoing power outages are not currently reported.
+Power Outages: The fire was initially sparked by a power line incident, though widespread ongoing outages are not currently reported.

 Ongoing Outlook